jamespearse80/ICRC-Modern-Cloud-Apps/HOL/Before the lab - Modern cloud apps.md

 ### Task 4: Validate connectivity to Azure

-1. Within the virtual machine, launch Visual Studio, and validate you can login with your Microsoft Account when prompted.
+1. Within the virtual machine, launch Visual Studio, and validate you can login with your Microsoft Account when prompted

 2. Validate connectivity to your Azure subscription.
 Launch Visual Studio, open Server Explorer from the View menu, and ensure that you can connect to your Azure subscription.